Alkistis/starter-hugo-research-group/content/post/hi-intensity-mapping-with-meerkat-power-spectrum-detection-in-cross-correlation-with-wigglez-galaxies/index.md

   focal_point: Smart
   preview_only: false
 ---
 Exciting news for MeerKAT intensity mapping!
 We presented a detection of correlated clustering between MeerKAT radio intensity maps and galaxies from the WiggleZ Dark Energy Survey.
 This detection is the first practical demonstration of the multi-dish auto-correlation intensity mapping technique for cosmology.
-This marks an important milestone in the roadmap for the cosmology science case with the full SKAO.
+This marks an important milestone in the roadmap for the cosmology science case with the SKA Observatory.

 The [](https://arxiv.org/abs/2206.01579)[paper has been posted on the arXiv](https://arxiv.org/abs/2206.01579) and was led by our previous team member Steve Cunnington (now in Manchester University).